Honeymood

 Honeymood (אחד בלב, translit.
 Echad BaLev) is a 2020 Israeli comedy drama film, written and directed by Talya Lavie.
 Avigail Harari and Ran Danker star as a couple on their wedding night in Jerusalem.
 It received festival premieres in 2020 at the Tribeca Film Festival and the BFI London Film Festival, before being released theatrically in Israel on 22 July 2021.
 The film received eight Ophir Award nominations.

 Plot summary

-On their wedding night, Elinor (Harari) and Noam (Danker) return to their honeymoon suite at a luxury hotel in Jerusalem.
+On their wedding night, Elinor and Noam return to their honeymoon suite at a luxury hotel in Jerusalem.
 They soon begin arguing when Avigail discovers that Noam's ex-girlfriend, Renana has left him an envelope with a ring.
 Elinor decides that to start their marriage off on the right foot, they must return the ring that same night.
 The wedding night, which was supposed to be sweet and romantic, turns into a sleepwalking journey around Jerusalem, which brings the couple together with past loves, repressed feelings and the single life they left behind.